deysitirado36/Latin102/translation2.md

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
 -
 Identify the form of sagittis.
 Why does Hyginus use this case?
-- Ablative, the intrument used
+- Acc, fem, the intrument used sg
 Identify the form of moriens.
--
+- present active
 Identify felle.
 Why does Hyginus use this case?
 -
 Identify the form of tinctas.